Differentially Private Quantiles with Smaller Error: Introduction

 {\bf Our Approach.} Similar to~\cite{DBLP:conf/icml/KaplanSS22} we also solve the problem by splitting it into $m$ subproblems, referred to as ``slices''.
+Each slice is a contiguous subsequences of the sorted input data $X = \{x_i\}_{i=1,\dots, n}$; that is, each slice must consist of the elements $x_{(i)}, \ldots, x_{(j)}$ for two indices $i < j$.
 However, instead of using divide-and-conquer, we take a different approach -- we propose a way to choose random slices around the quantiles using techniques from continual counting~\cite{DBLP:conf/stoc/DworkNPR10}.
-Assuming that the quantiles are sufficiently spaced, this leads to disjoint subproblems, each of which is solved using the exponential mechanism.
+Assuming the quantiles are sufficiently spaced, each quantile can be approximated by applying the exponential mechanism to a subset of points around the quantile.
+The total mechanism then consists of two steps: (1) splitting the dataset into disjoint subsets around the quantiles using private continual counting, and (2) applying the exponential mechanism to each disjoint subproblem.
+The main technical challenge is that modifying one data point can modify the data contained in many of the subsets.
+To circumvent this issue, we must add correlated noise to each quantile before forming the subsets, which has the effect of hiding the modifications created in all the slices by the change in a single data point.
 Our privacy analysis introduces a novel mapping for adjacent datasets $X$ and $X'$: by carefully aligning the noise introduced via continual counting, we ensure that at least $m-1$ slices remain identical.
 This gives approximate differential privacy (since the mapping is not exact), but the resulting $\delta$ parameter can be made extremely small given sufficient spacing between quantiles.
 We can then achieve pure differential privacy by mixing in a uniformly random output with a very small probability.
 Although slicing has also been used in prior work~\cite{10.1145/3564246.3585148}, we are the first to apply continual counting in this context and achieve utility guarantees that are independent of $\delta$.

-\textbf{Limitations.} Our mechanism offers asymptotically lower error over prior works when the number of quantiles $m$ is not too small and the privacy parameter $\delta$ is close to zero.
-While this reflects the parameter ranges most relevant in practice, other techniques may be preferable when the domain size $b$ is very large or when $\delta$ is allowed to be non-negligible.
-Our assumption of a gap between the quantiles means that our proofs do not apply when the number $m$ of quantiles sought is larger than around $\sqrt{n/\log b}$ (for pure differential privacy) and $n/\text{polylog}(b,m,1/\delta)$ (for approximate differential privacy).
-We believe that a tighter analysis may relax the gap assumptions.